Maurice Denis: Symbolism

 Beginning in 1891, shortly after his engagement, Denis made Marthe the most frequent subject of his paintings; she was depicted, in purified and idealized form, doing household tasks, taking naps, and at the dining room table.
 She appeared in his landscapes, and in his most ambitious works of the time, The series called The Muses, which he began in 1893, and showed at the Salon of Independents in 1893.
 He sold the first painting to his friend Arthur Fontaine; In 1899 The French state acquired one of the paintings, his first official recognition.

-His wife played the piano, and throughout the 1890s Denis had a growing interest in the connections between music and art.
-He painted a portrait of her at the piano in 1890.
-He designed a flowing lithograph, featuring Marthe, for the cover for the sheet music of La Damoiselle élue by Claude Debussy, as well as another lithograph for the poem Pelléas et Mélisande by Maurice Maeterlinck, which Debussy transformed into an opera; and in 1894 he painted La Petit Air, based on the poem Princesse Maleine by Stéphane Mallarmé, the most prominent literary proponent of symbolism.
-In 1893 made a collaborative project with the writer André Gide, which combined art and literature; he provided a series of thirty lithographs to accompany a long essay by Gide, called Le Voyage d'Urien.
-The Lithographs did not illustrate the text, but approached the same topics from an artist's point of view.
+Throughout the 1890s, Denis developed a growing interest in the connections between music and art.
+Marthe Denis played the piano.
+Denis painted a portrait of his wife at the piano in 1890 and made a lithograph, featuring Marthe, for the cover for the sheet music of La Damoiselle élue by Claude Debussy.
+He made another lithograph based on the poem Pelléas et Mélisande by Maurice Maeterlinck, which Debussy had transformed into an opera.
+In 1894, Denis painted La Petit Air, based on the poem Princesse Maleine by Stéphane Mallarmé, the most prominent literary proponent of Symbolism.
+In 1893, Denis, in a collaborative project with the writer André Gide, provided a series of thirty lithographs to accompany a long essay by Gide, called Le Voyage d'Urien.

-Another topic he addressed in this period was the relationship between sacred love and profane love.
-The painting had three female figures, two nude and one clothed, following the model of Le Concert Champêtre and L'Amour Sacré et L'Amour Profane of Titian and Déjeuner sur l'herbe by Manet.
+Denis also portrayed the theme of sacred love and profane love.
+A painting with three female figures, two nude and one clothed, following the model of Le Concert Champêtre and L'Amour Sacré et L'Amour Profane of Titian and Déjeuner sur l'herbe by Manet.
 The setting is his own garden, with the viaduct of Saint-Germain-en-Laye in the background.
 The nude figures represented sacred love, and he clothed figure profane love.
-He made another painting, this time of Marthe nude in the garden, representing both sacred and profane love in one figure.
+He made another painting, of Marthe nude in the garden, representing both sacred and profane love in one figure.